pixelthing/craigmorey-2021/posts/2020-08-getting-critical-data-noticed.md

 layout: layouts/magazine.njk
 hero: 2020-08-gettingdatanoticed
 ---

-### With remote-working, data needs to exist where its audience lives.

 It feels like we’ve crossed a threshold.
 Businesses (and the general public) are increasingly calling for more data, and for it to be presented in a smart and pedagogic way.